| 2004

 Q-set is an apprenticeship in behavior observation and the organization

+of infant-mother interactions.
 Their sense for relationships is

 also evident in the sensitive, cooperative, available, and accepting